Courses

 SPAN 219 — Directed Independent Medical Spanish

-A course which integrates science-based vocabulary and health-related cultural issues into a post-intermediate language curriculum.
-Medical Spanish continues to provide grammar and vocabulary instruction while developing writing, reading, speaking and listening skills required for effective communication with Spanish speaking clients.
-One hour per week of practicum required.
+Offered in our Directed Independent Spanish Curriculum, this course integrates health-related terminology and cultural issues into a post-intermediate language curriculum.
+As such, the course continues to provide grammar and vocabulary instruction while developing writing, reading, speaking and listening skills required for effective communication with Spanish-speaking clients.
+One Practicum session weekly and independent work.

 Prerequisite: SPAN 202 or SPAN 216.
 Students are strongly encouraged to take SPAN 301 or equivalent before enrolling in SPAN 219.